 2. At least one of the trustees must be selected from a list of corporations with trust powers approved and maintained by the Court in Monaco.
-This list includes a large number of major banks and trust companies in Monaco, many of which as already noted are represented here today.
+This list includes many major banks and trust companies in Monaco, many of which, as already noted, are represented here today.
 There may be one or more individual co-trustees.
-If an individual serves as a trustee of only one Law 214 trust, no government approval is required.
+No government approval is required if an individual serves as a trustee of only one Law 214 trust.

 This is, of course, a very brief overview of the picture.
-It is clear, however, that anyone seriously considering setting up a trust should also give very careful consideration to Monaco as a jurisdiction for administering a trust.
+It is clear, however, that anyone seriously considering setting up a trust should also carefully consider Monaco as a jurisdiction for administering a trust.

 Monaco is a European state located in southern France.
-Based on services, tourism and real estate, the Principality has a thriving economy which has made Monaco one of the wealthiest countries in the world.
+Based on services, tourism and real estate, the Principality has a thriving economy, making Monaco one of the wealthiest countries in the world.

-Monaco is an attractive State for incorporation, offering a number of different legal structures which make it possible to conduct a large range of activities, as well as wealth management, thanks to the use of fiduciary or commercial companies.
+Monaco is an attractive State for incorporation, offering several different legal structures which make it possible to conduct an extensive range of activities, as well as wealth management, thanks to the use of fiduciary or commercial companies.

-Monaco is a particularly attractive jurisdiction for high-income individuals or companies planning to conduct business locally.
+Monaco is a desirable jurisdiction for high-income individuals or companies planning to conduct business locally.

-Companies registered in Monaco who derive more than 25% of their income from outside the country are subject to a 33% tax.
+Companies registered in Monaco that derive more than 25% of their income from outside the country are subject to a 33% tax.

-Companies registered in Monaco who conduct 100% of their business activities in Monaco are not subject to any tax on profits.
+Companies registered in Monaco that conduct 100% of their business activities in Monaco are not subject to any tax on profits.